adafruit/micropython/README.md

   in Adafruit product names.)
 * supports only Atmel SAMD21 and ESP8266 ports.
 * tracks MicroPython's releases (not master).

+### Behavior

-* The order that files are run and the state thats shared between them.
+* The order that files are run and the state that is shared between them.
-  The goal is to clarify the role of each file and make them independent from each other.
+  CircuitPython's goal is to clarify the role of each file and make each file independent from each other.
   * `boot.py` (or `settings.py`) runs only once on start up before USB is initialized.
 This lays the ground work for configuring USB at startup rather than it being fixed.
 Since serial is not available, output is written to `boot_out.txt`.
   * `code.py` (or `main.py`) is run after every reload until it finishes or is interrupted.
-After its done the vm and hardware is reinitialized. **This means you cannot read state from `code.py` in the REPL anymore.** This was changed to reduce confusion about pins and memory being in use.
+After it is done running, the vm and hardware is reinitialized. **This means you cannot read state from `code.py` in the REPL anymore.** CircuitPython's goal for this change includes reduce confusion about pins and memory being used.
   * After `code.py` the REPL can be entered by pressing any key.
-It no longer shares state with `code.py` so its a fresh vm.
+It no longer shares state with `code.py` so it is a fresh vm.
   * Autoreload state will be maintained across reload.
 * Adds a safe mode that does not run user code after a hard crash or brown out.
 The hope is that this will make it easier to fix code that